legendofmiracles/Themefox-Manager/README.md

 # Themefox-Manager

+### We have moved to https://github.com/themefox/Themefox-Manager.
+Please do everything on that repo

 This is my first project in rust, so please excuse the terrible code quality and broken logic.

 A super minimal and fast theme manager for Firefox written in 100% rust(Not yet finished)